GowlikarAjitesh/auto_import_flutter_package/README.md

   - Remove installed packages with a `×` icon, marked as "Already installed."
   - No terminal opened during operations; runs `flutter pub get` in the background.

+- **Hover Information**:
+  - Hover over package names in `pubspec.yaml` to view detailed descriptions and available methods (placeholder due to pub.dev API limitations).
+  - Presented in a clean, Markdown-formatted tooltip.

 - **Robust and Efficient**:
   - Comprehensive error handling for missing or invalid `pubspec.yaml`.
   - Caches package data for faster searches.